pauloguerraf/portfolio_nuxtjs/content/articles/lavawavesurf.md

 ---
-title: Lavawave
+title: Lavawave Surf
 description: This is a description for the article about me
+role: Front End Developer
 img: /projects_images/lavawave/poster.jpg
 alt: nice image
-tags:
-  - web development
 ---

 ## There is just so much to write about me.
 Where do I start?